petros-d/docs/enterprise/install-aws-standard.md

         openidConnect:
           google:
             enabled: true # Lets users authenticate with Google
+    secret:
+    - envName: "EMAIL__SMTP_URL"  # Reference to the Kubernetes secret for SMTP credentials.
+Can be removed if email is not used.
+      secretName: "astronomer-smtp"
+      secretKey: "connection"
 ```

 These are the minimum values you need to configure for installing Astronomer.
 For information on additional configuration, read [What's Next](install-aws-standard.md#whats-next).